-Interest for travel among Singaporeans is on the rise compared to last month.
-Finder’s July Travel Index reveals that 43.85% of Singaporeans say they plan to travel in the next three months, up from 20.26% in the June survey.
-Earlier this year, interest around travel was 22.40% in the May survey, 19.33% in April, 20.00% in March and 16.39% when asked in the February survey. .
+Interest in travel among Singaporeans is falling compared to last month.
+Finder’s December Travel Index reveals that 27.1% of Singaporeans say they plan to travel in the next three months, down from 31.2% in November.

-In July, 20.54% of Singaporean adults said they have plans to travel abroad in the coming three months, up from 9.68% when asked in June.
+In December, 14.1% of Singaporean adults said they have plans to travel abroad in the coming three months, down from 20.6% when asked in November.

 More Singaporean men than women plan to travel

-More men than women say they plan to travel in the coming three months, with 45.92% of men saying they’re planning a trip compared to 39.07% of women.
+More Singaporean men than women say they plan to travel in the coming three months, with 31.6% of men saying they plan to travel compared to 19.9% of women.